Oral and maxillofacial

 - Facial deformity

-To refer patients to St Bartholomew's or The Royal London, please either use the Choose and Book system (for first outpatient appointments) or send a letter or fax to:
+To refer patients to St Bartholomew's or The Royal London, GPs must eRS.
+Other clinicians may or send a letter to:

 Outpatients Appointments Office

 1st Floor, 9 Prescot Street

 London, E1 8PR